nuxt/website-v2/content/en/blog/images-optimization-with-nuxt-image.md

 ### Hero image

-In small and medium sizes, the hero image takes the whole viewport's width.
-In large screens, the hero image's width is capped at 1280px.
+In small and medium sizes, the hero image is full width.
+In large screens, its maximum width is 1280px.

 ### Featured images

-The columns layout below the hero image depends on the viewport's size as well : It displays a vertical layout with images taking almost the whole viewport until reaching the `lg` breakpoint, and then transforms into a 3 columns layout.
+The column layout below the hero image depends on the viewport's size as well.
+It displays a vertical layout with images taking almost the whole viewport until reaching the `lg` breakpoint, and then transforms into a 3-column layout.

 ## Installation

-Now that we have a clear vision of the images displays, let's use the Nuxt Image module!
+Now that we have a clear picture of how the images need to be displayed, let's use the Nuxt Image module!

 First, install the module: